gavinbennettit-crypto/ist110/README.md

 IST 110: Learning Portfolio
 > **Gavin Bennett** | Cybersecurity Student & IT Specialist

 Welcome to my academic portfolio.
 This repository documents my coursework, technical labs, and progress toward professional certifications.
+Below are linked assignments throughout the academic year in IST.
+I have created this live site portfolio in a GitHub repository and coded my own portfolio that encompasses past assingments.

 ---